FlorianBuhl/lizard-linter/README.md

 ## Licence

-This package is licensed under the MIT license.
+lizard-linter is released under the MIT license.
 For details please check the [LICENSE.md](LICENSE.md) file.